 In previous posts we have talked about creating the ‘burning platform‘ and the desire for change but what do you do when you have that desire.
 What is the next step?

-This blog considers that next step; continuous improvement with a method.
+This blog considers that next step; continuous improvement programme

 The traditional equation then becomes Profit = Price – Cost, in current markets you cannot always increase the price but you can always reduce the cost – the art is seeing how.